serverless/dashboard/docs/product/upgrade-guide.md

 -->
 # Upgrade Guide

-On **Tuesday, November 1st at 10AM PDT**, we released a new version of Serverless Console which breaks deployments with the Serverless Console extension on Serverless Framework version 3.23.0 and earlier.
+On **Tuesday, November 1st at 11 AM PDT**, we released a new version of Serverless Console which breaks deployments with the Serverless Console extension on Serverless Framework version 3.23.0 and earlier.
 There are a few things you will need to do to upgrade to the latest Serverless Console.